apache/drill/_docs/getting-started/020-why-drill.md

     GROUP BY custview.membership
     ORDER BY 2;

-## 8. User-Defined Functions (UDFs)
+## 8. User-Defined Functions (UDFs) for Drill and Hive
-Drill exposes a simple and high-performance Java API to build custom functions (UDFs and UDAFs) so that you can add your own business logic.
+Drill exposes a simple, high-performance Java API to build [custom user-defined functions]({{ site.baseurl }}/docs/develop-custom-functions/) (UDFs) for adding your own business logic to Drill.
+Drill also supports Hive UDFs.
 If you have already built UDFs in Hive, you can reuse them with Drill with no modifications.
-Refer to [Developing Custom Functions](({{ site.baseurl }}/docs/develop-custom-functions/) for more information.

 ## 9. High performance